Here's why you really need a torque wrench

 Airstream damaged wheel why you need a torque wrench

-And if you prefer written instructions, download our guide:
+If you prefer written instructions, download our guide:

-A few other tips
+A few final tips

 Before putting lug nuts on, check that the threads are clean (no dirt or grease).
 Wipe any contaminants off with a paper towel or clean rag.